TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

 .. note::

    Please note that in this case the subject of the commit to revert was poorly written,too!
-This required some additional adjusting.
+This required some additional adjustment..

  **Example 4**